Dvarkian/Tom-the-AI/README.md

 New response modules & capabilities to look forward to in future versions of Tom:

  - Timers & stopwatch capabilities.
- - Ability execute terminal commands.
+ - Ability to execute terminal commands.
  - Automated module installation.
  - Releases and updates available on the Ubuntu apt repositories.